RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

 #### Step 1: Launch an Ubuntu Instance on AWS Console and SSH Into From Your Terminal

-We were able to launch an ubuntu instance in the previous project, refer to [LAMP_Stack_Implementation]() for a guide to launch an instance
+We were able to launch an ubuntu instance in the previous project, refer to step 1 of [LAMP_Stack_Implementation](https://github.com/RidwanAz/Darey.io_Devops_Project/blob/8a00946f1b768baaf0b2316f664fc828d1a4da4b/LAMP_Stack_Implementation/LAMP.md) for a guide to launch an instance and ssh into it.

-## Step 2: Installating Nginx
+#### Step 2: Installating Nginx
 update package lists and apt repositories

     sudo apt update